 Motorcycle injuries are far too often catastrophic.
 A lawyer representing a motorcycle rider involved in an accident must consider not only obvious orthopedic injuries, but also closed head injuries which are often subtle in nature, spinal trauma and disability, long term affects of injuries, and the emotional trauma associated with involvement in a crash.
 In the case of death, a lawyer must understand the mechanism of death in order to show that operator error was not a factor in the injuries producing death.

 Engineering in Motorcycle Accident Cases

-A motorcycle crash lawyer must understand how the type of motorcycle affects each of these factors.
+In addition, a good motorcycle crash lawyer should understand how the type of motorcycle affects each of these factors.
 For example, the ejection angle of the rider of a sport bike will be very different from that of a large cruiser.
-It is difficult for a lawyer who has never ridden to understand, appreciate and communicate the unique nature of these factors.
+It is difficult for a lawyer who has never ridden to understand, appreciate, and communicate the unique nature of these factors.
 In addition to being a rider, I began my career as a lawyer litigating motorcycle design defects.
-I understand the medicine, science and law of motorcycle crash litigation.
+I understand the medicine, science, and law of motorcycle crash litigation.